Updated: January 23, 2023

-The latest rise of Quick-Response (QR) codes is upon us.
-They were pushed heavily with their original release to the U.S. market but were met with consumer reluctance.
-Added convenience, integrated platforms, and greater mobile usage have opened the door for a comeback.
-There were 1.3 billion QR code scans in 2017 and that number is predicted to exceed 5 billion by 2022.
-While the vast majority of the usage comes from Japan and the United States, the surge in QR code use is global.
+Quick-Response (QR) codes have solidified their place in modern technology.
+Added convenience, integrated platforms, and greater mobile usage have opened the door for their popularity.
+In fact, 2022 saw a %443 increase over 2021 in QR code usage!
+The surge in QR code use is global.
+From Western Europe to China, Malaysia and beyond, there has been a significant amount upsurge in usage.
 So how do QR codes impact the world of retail?
 Let’s look at what they are and how retail QR code marketing can benefit your business.

 QR codes were developed in the 90s in Japan by a Toyota subsidiary.
 Their original intent was to aid with the auto supply chain and inventory on parts.